 Pay down as much of your outstanding debt as you can.
 If you have credit cards that are maxed out, consolidating them into a personal loan can help to improve your credit rating.
 Avoid applying for a lot of new credit at once.

 Dovly can help fix errors on your credit report for you so that you can concentrate on other things.
-We’re an automated credit repair engine, and we know what it takes to make your credit right.
-Get started repairing your credit and seeing your credit rating increase with Dovly’s help today.
+We’re an AI credit engine, and we know what it takes to make your credit right.
+Get started fixing your credit and seeing your credit rating increase with Dovly’s help today.